liferay/liferay-docs/discover/portal/articles/08-search/03-configuring-facets.markdown

 share something in common.
-You might want to see the results from all the buckets (the master results list you're first presented), but after scanning the results, you might decide the results from just one of the buckets better represent what you're looking for.
+You might want to see the results from all the buckets (the master results list you're first presented), but after scanning the results, you might decide the results from just one of the buckets better represent what you're looking for (for example, all the results from a particular site, or all the results that are Blogs Entries).
 So what facets are included in @product by default?

 - Site
 - Asset type